Cubs vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 84 hits with 18 doubles, two triples, two home runs, 37 walks and 25 RBI.
-He's also stolen 12 bases.
+- Steven Kwan has 85 hits with 19 doubles, two triples, two home runs and 38 walks.
+He has driven in 25 runs with 12 stolen bases.

-- Kwan has picked up a hit in two games in a row.
-In his last five games he is batting .227 with two walks.
+- Kwan brings a three-game streak with at least one hit into this matchup.
+In his last five games he is batting .227 with a double and three walks.

 Kwan Recent Games